Risad212/Risad212/README.md

-### Glad to see you here!
+### Nice To See you here
-web developer (FrontEnd)

 I am front end developer with experience
-Responsive website design and develop web applications I have tested a different kinds of technology but mainly I work on JavaScript react CSS bootstrap and any front-based technology
+Responsive website design and develop web applications I have tested different kinds of technology but mainly I work on JavaScript react CSS bootstrap and any front-based technology

 <br/>